neveliz/macroII/README.md

 # Proyecto-Final
 Welcome to the repository for the final project of our Macroeconomics II course.
 This project involves replicating and analyzing several macroeconomic models using Dynare.
 The repository contains Dynare code, log files, and a detailed analysis of the results in a PDF document.

+A significant portion of the code for the models used was created by Johannes Pfeifer: https://github.com/johannespfeifer/dsge_mod.

 **Models Replicated**
 1. Hansen and Wright (1992) RBC Extensions